pennhanlee/tp/docs/DeveloperGuide.md

 ![FindState1](images/FindState1.png)

 Step 2.
 The user executes `find n/ Harry` command to find all books with Harry in the Name field.
-The `NameContainsKeywordsPredicate` predicate is generated and used as a filter in this scenario.
+The `NameContainsKeywordsPredicate` predicate is generated and is used as a filter in this scenario.

 ![FindState2](images/FindState2.png)

 #### Filtering the FilteredList
-The `FindCommandParser#parse()` parses the `find` command input, and checks for input errors for which if found, an error would be thrown.
-Subsequently, `FindCommandParser#predicateGenerator()` generates a predicate based on the user's input filtering prefix.
-The resulting `predicate` is used to generate a new `FindCommand` object, and when `FindCommand#execute()` is called, the `predicate` is passed on to `ModelManager#updateFilteredBookList()`, where the filtering of the observable book list based on the `predicate` occurs.
+The `FindCommandParser#parse()` parses the `find` command input, and checks for input errors for which if found, would throw an error.
+Subsequently, `FindCommandParser#predicateGenerator()` generates a predicate based on the user's input keyword(s) and filtering prefix.
+The resulting `predicate` is used to generate a new `FindCommand` object, and when `FindCommand#execute()` is called, the `predicate` is passed to `ModelManager#updateFilteredBookList()`, where the filtering of the observable book list based on the `predicate` occurs.

 The activity diagram below illustrates the flow of execution when the user inputs a `find` command.

 ![FindActivityDiagram](images/FindActivityDiagram.png)

-Below is a sequence diagram that shows a scenario whereby the user decides to find keywords in the book name field:
+Below is a sequence diagram that shows a scenario whereby the user decides to find the keyword `Harry` in the book name field.<br>
 Command : `find n/ Harry`

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)